yegor256/blog/_drafts/_fixed.md

     follow the rules, which are very simple: be greedy, selfish, egoistic, money-driven, result-oriented, lazy, misanthropic, heartless, and arrogant.
     They accept the fact that they lose, compete, work, and make money only when they produce results.
-They start enjoying the meritocracy at its best.
+They start enjoying meritocracy at its best.

 You understand already that the vast majority of those who try to work with us can't really get to the final point&mdash;they quit somewhere in the middle.